gokyuzugokturk/igotek-xnt-miner/README.md

 Sometimes, you can see your rig uses too lower power than usual, but the hashrates are good. that is an error.
 You must lower Lock Core Clock to lower and reboot the rig to fix that error.

+Poolhub.io url cannot be accesible at some locations.
+This is because your internet server provider.
+There are people who can access the pool by using VPN.
+I cannot help you about VPN usage.
+You need to search for using VPN over HiveOS.
+Just go Discord if you have any problem to access to the pool.
+I can check it for you.
+Usually, there are another problems at the rigs.
+Mostly, I fix the problems by updating the rig, flighsheet, overclock settings.

 *****

 Dev + Pool Fee: %10